-Soon, he believes these advancements in Al will be applied to many other diseases, such as cancer.
+Soon, he believes these advancements in AI will be applied to many other diseases, such as cancer.

 "If we could combine imaging and genomic data, it would be powerful," he says.
 "We simply don't have the ability yet to sort through the massive amounts of individual patient data that comes from the combination of these two sets of technologies.
-But we are beginning to see the promise of Al to handle this data.
+But we are beginning to see the promise of AI to handle this data.
 That's where we will be able to give patients much more precise treatments that are tailored to them and their specific tumors."

-The immunotherapy hurdle - and why doctors could soon predict how each patient will respond

-A partnership between Vanderbilt University Medical Center and GE Healthcare will create AI-powered apps to enable safer and more precise immunotherapies hen two doctors oceans apart were jointly awarded the Nobel Prize in Physiology or Medicine for their work in immunotherapy - the breakthrough treatment that turns the body's own immune system against the cancer - the world cheered.
+The immunotherapy hurdle - and why doctors could soon predict how each patient will respond hen two doctors oceans apart were jointly awarded the Nobel Prize in Physiology or Medicine for their work in immunotherapy - the breakthrough treatment that turns the body's own immune system against the cancer - the world cheered.
 Their efforts had ushered an entirely new way of treating devastating cancer and new pharmaceutical drugs that helped patients with no other hope achieve remission.